 Slow progress and low attainment do not necessarily mean that a child has special educational needs and should not automatically lead to a child being recorded as such.
-However, they may be an indicator of a range of learning difficulties or disabilities.
-Equally it should not be assumed that attainment in line with chronological age means there is no learning difficulty or disability.
+However, they may be an indicator of a

 When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
 We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.
-Class teachers and the SENCO will then work together to complete an Assess, Plan, Do, Review form (APDR), which will set targets and interventions, monitor progress and create a record of provision to date.
+Class teachers and the SENCO will then work together to complete a Pupil Passport, which will set targets and interventions, monitor progress and create a record of provision to date.